diegofontecilla/acebook-off-the-rails/README.md

 [![Build Status](https://travis-ci.org/simone-smith/acebook-off-the-rails.svg?branch=master)](https://travis-ci.org/simone-smith/acebook-off-the-rails)

+Acebook is a clone of Facebook built with Ruby on Rails as a group project during weeks 8-9 by team Off The Rails of the May 2018 cohort at Makers Academy.

+## Getting Started

-Acebook is a clone of Facebook built with Ruby on Rails as a group project during weeks 8-9 of the Makers Academy bootcamp course.
-To run the app on your machine, download the files, run `bundle install` to install the gems, run `rails db:migrate`, fire up the `rails server` and navigate to localhost:3000 in your browser.
+To run the app on your machine, download the files, run `bundle install` to install the gems, run `rails db:create`, `rails db:migrate`, fire up the `rails server` and navigate to localhost:3000 in your browser.

 It is also deployed to Heroku at https://blooming-meadow-10813.herokuapp.com/.

-To run the tests, make sure Rspec is installed (`bundle install`) and run `rspec` from the command line.
+To run the tests, make sure RSpec is installed (`bundle install`) and run `rspec` from the command line.

+## User Stories

 Acebook satisfies the following User Stories: